If you require a doctor when the surgery is closed, please call the NHS 111 Service on 1-1-1.

 Making it easier to see a GP in evenings and weekends

 A new service to make it easier for patients to see a GP in the evening and weekends is now up and running in Warrington Town centre.
-The service runs weekday evenings from 6pm to 8pm and from 8am to 8pm at weekends at Bath Street Health & Wellbeing Centre and appointments can be offered to Warrington residents registered with a Warrington GP practice.
+The service runs weekday evenings from 6pm to 8pm and from 8am to 4pm Saturday and Sunday 10am to 2pm at Bath Street Health & Wellbeing Centre and appointments can be offered to Warrington residents registered with a Warrington GP practice.

-The appointments are available between the hours of 6pm to 8pm weekdays and 8am to 8pm on Saturdays and Sundays, for non-urgent patients only, on a first come first serve basis.
+The appointments are available between the hours of 6pm to 8pm weekdays, Saturdays 8am to 4pm and on Sundays 10am to 2pm for non-urgent patients only, on a first come first serve basis.
 The appointments must be booked in advance and can only be accessed following referral to the service by your own practice.
 It is not a same-day appointment service.

 The service has been developed by Warrington Health Plus, a new social enterprise established by Warrington’s GP practices following the award of extra funding from the Prime Minister’s Challenge Fund.
 The Fund recognises and supports the GPs’ work to develop family doctor services in Warrington.